YourOnly-One/content/snoworld/en-ph/blog/posts/2022/20220426-grid-explained.md

 {{< accordion summary="What is the relation of Sae Ha's death to the Ghost and the Grid?" class="faq" >}}
 His death, by the hands of Kim Ma Nok, is the catalyst for these important events:

 1. Former husband and wife, Jung Sae Byeok and Song Eo Jin, comforted each other and slept together.
-Nine months later (July 2022), Byeori was born, the mother of the Ghost.
+Nine months later, sometime in July 2022, Byeori was born.

 1. Director Choi Seon Wool's reputation increased and she got more authority.
 Her department, the Secretariat, received a major increase in funding and much needed personnel.